ecssiah/libgdx-and-jruby/README.md

 Getting A Player Setup
 ----------------------

 There are three scripts involved in getting the player up and running.
 Player.rb, PlayerListener.rb, and PlayerContactListener.rb.
 I won't cover every detail, but I'll try and get the key ideas.
-Rely on the full source to make sure you have everything.
+Rely on the source in the repository to make sure you have everything.

 Player.rb: